groc-prog/pyneo4j-ogm/README.md

 Neo4j databases and cypher queries.
 This library makes heavy use of `pydantic` and it's validation capabilities.

 ## Todo's
-- [ ] Add cardinality checks to relationships
+- [x] Add cardinality checks to relationships
 - [x] Add auto-fetch of nodes connected with defined relationships
 - [ ] Better examples for documentation
-- [ ] Make logging controllable using ENV variable
+- [x] Make logging controllable using ENV variable
+- [ ] Improve (or even add) test coverage

 ## ⚡️ Quick start <a name="quick-start"></a>